tashoyan/docker-spark-submit/README.md

 1. Submit the application to the Spark cluster

 At present, only Git is supported for SCM and only Sbt is supported for build.
 Both `git` and `sbt` commands are expected in the PATH.
-When building, sbt first tries to invoke `assembly` task (to build a fat jar) and falls back to `package` task.

 Run example:
 ```